Family & Friends

 Health Professionals

-There are many different health professionals who can assist and provide treatment in the management of birth trauma.
-It can be confusing to consider what type of doctor or specialist needs to be seen, who to speak to, and who specialises in what.
+There are many different health professionals who can assist and provide treatment in the management of birth-related trauma.
+It can be confusing to decide which type of doctor or specialist to see, who to speak to, and who specialises in what.
 You may find our guide on the types of health professionals associated with both types of birth trauma helpful.
 Above all, be patient – healing takes time, and working together will make this journey easier for all involved.

 A Message to Partners